seven-io/bagisto/README.md

 Click on the *seven* admin menu entry and use the form.

+### Event-based messaging
+You can send messages after certain events happen.

+#### After registration
+Send message after a customer has registered.

+#### After password change
+Send message after a customer has changed its password.

+#### After order
+Send message after a customer has placed an order.

-You can use property placeholders which resolve to the person's property as long as it is defined, e.g. {{first_name}} {{last_name}} resolves to the person's first and last name.
+You can use property placeholders which resolve to the customer's property as long as it is defined, e.g. {{first_name}} {{last_name}} resolves to the customer's first and last name.

 ## Support